-So I started my journey in grass roots football as a coach back when I was 17 years old.
-I was actually playing for the Youth team at Halesowen Town and The Colts current Head Coach Bobby Glaze was my coach at the time.
-I had always been keen to get into coaching and The Colts who I had previously played for as a junior player were looking for someone to run their new under 9’s team.
-So myself and a couple of my team mates at the time put ourselves forward to run the team a very early on found a huge passion for coaching and started what has been a great journey in grass roots.
-I stayed with that team for almost 8 years and enjoyed every single minute, I watched them transform from children in to young me and during that time saw them develop into fine footballers both individually and collectively.
+So I started my journey in grassroots football as a coach back when I was 17 years old.
+I was actually playing for the Youth team at Halesowen Town and The Colts’ current Head Coach Bobby Glaze was my coach at the time.
+I had always been keen to get into coaching, and The Colts who I had previously played for as a junior player, were looking for someone to run their new under 9’s team.
+So a couple of my teammates and I at the time put ourselves forward to run the team very early on, found a huge passion for coaching, and started what has been a great journey in grassroots.
+I stayed with that team for almost 8 years and enjoyed every single minute.
+I watched them transform from children into young me and during that time saw them develop into fine footballers both individually and collectively.

-After a few years away from grass roots, my stepson had got to an age where he wanted to play football so I started taking him back to my roots at HTC to their development centre, it was there that eventually after some persuading I made the decision to start again and run the new under 7’s.
-The past four seasons have been quite remarkable, I was so lucky to be able to work with such a gifted group of boys and because of their talent and the way we run the side we have attracted more and more boys along the way.
-They have come so far in the four years from almost baby’s really at 4/5 years old to national champions at 10 and I am still as passionate and excited about their development as I was four years ago.
-We have seen four of our boys move on and now play academy football and I’m sure there will be many more to follow.
+After a few years away from grassroots, my stepson had got to an age where he wanted to play football, so I started taking him back to my roots at HTC to their development centre; it was there that eventually, after some persuading, I decided to start again and run the new under 7’s.
+The past four seasons have been quite remarkable, and I was so lucky to work with such a gifted group of boys.
+And because of their talent and the way we run the side, we have attracted more and more boys along the way.
+They have come so far in the four years from almost baby’s really at 4/5 years old to national champions at 10, and I am still as passionate and excited about their development as I was four years ago.
+We have seen four of our boys move on and now play academy football, and I’m sure there will be many more to follow.

 Nicola Parsons – Chair Person

 A Nottingham Forest Fan (please don’t hold this against me) but a secret Villa fan as the hubby is one!
 I have been interested in football for far too many years to say.
-I love football but more importantly I am interested in the physical development and wellbeing of children, so they enjoy sport and play with a smile on their faces.
-I started out as a PE teacher then moved out of that in Marketing where I managed and supported one of the largest children physical development programmes in the UK for over 12 years.
-Like many of us our children become involved in sports and this is how I came involved in Grassroots football three years ago.
-Helping to support a new team setting us was one of a challenge but reinvigorated by passion for football again.
-I am sure many people would say that I spend too much time as a volunteer on football, but my passion is to build a strong club with the best training facility around with the rest of the committee members.
+I love football, but more importantly, I am interested in children’s physical development and well-being, so they enjoy sport and play with a smile on their faces.
+As a PE teacher, I started in Marketing, where I managed and supported one of the largest children’s physical development programmes in the UK for over 12 years.
+Like many of us, our children become involved in sports, and this is how I became involved in Grassroots football three years ago.
+Helping to support a new team set us was a challenge but reinvigorated my passion for football again.
+I am sure many people would say that I spend too much time as a football volunteer, but my passion is to build a strong club with the best training facility around with the rest of the committee members.

 Paul Broughton – Vice Chair

-Assistant manager (Coach) to U11’s team playing in both the Junior Premier League on a Saturday and the SDYFL on a Sunday.
+Assistant Manager (Coach) to U11’s team playing in both the Junior Premier League on a Saturday and the SDYFL on a Sunday.
 I hold an FA Level 1 coaching qualification.
-Having started out in 2014 I hit the ground running, thrust in to a new environment of grass roots football.
-At the outset I had no idea how rewarding an experience this could be.
-We have had ups and downs, but the experience has all been good resulting in the greatest achievement of been crowned JPL National Champions last season.
-We have had many of our players trial at academies around the Midlands four of which have been signed and are currently representing League clubs.
+Having started in 2014, I hit the ground running, thrust into a new grassroots football environment.
+At the outset, I had no idea how rewarding an experience this could be.
+We have had ups and downs, but the experience has all been good, resulting in the greatest achievement of been crowned JPL National Champions last season.
+We have had many of our players trial at academies around the Midlands, four of which have been signed and are currently representing League clubs.

 Kevin Whitehouse – Club Secretary (The Backbone)

 I am a 42-year-old business analyst from Birmingham, moving to live in Halesowen 11 years ago.
-I have been involved in grassroots football since 2014 where I managed my sons’ team at Halas Hawks for two seasons, prior to moving to Halesowen Town Colts and taking on the role of Club Secretary.
+I have been involved in grassroots football since 2014, where I managed my sons’ team at Halas Hawks for two seasons before moving to Halesowen Town Colts and taking on the role of Club Secretary.
 I have been heavily involved in the great successes we have seen at the club over the last 2 years.

-The first year in the role saw the club secure its first ever ‘Development Charter Standard Club’ status, as well as being able to successfully register the club in the elite NERF Junior Premier League, grassroot footballs ONLY national league.
+The first year in the role saw the club secure its first-ever ‘Development Charter Standard Club’ status and successfully register the club in the elite NERF Junior Premier League, grassroots footballs ONLY national league.

 We have grown our club to 17 teams, competing in all age groups across 2 different leagues, with our teams now training at our central training facility at Leasowes Sports Centre.